 The kit includes so much more than Doc’s TCPA demand letter template which has proven to work again and again.
 In the kit, he teaches you how to find the company that called you, what information you need in order to prove it called you, and what to do if the company doesn’t pay up.

 When a company is cornered for doing something illegal, it has no place to run.
 The reason that robocall demand letters work so well is that most companies want to avoid the legal costs of being taken to court.

-When you send a demand letter, you can only request the amount that they owe to you.
-But when you sue them, there are additional costs including court fees, attorney fees, state fees, and more.
+When you send a demand letter, you can only request the amount that the company owes to you.
+But when you sue it, there are additional costs including court fees, attorney fees, state fees, and more.

 If you’re looking for simple and fast ways to make money, sending out a demand letter for TCPA violations is a legit place to start.